-SmarTech Publishing has identified several elements that suggest increased PAEK adoption especially in SLS processes
+Several elements suggest increased PAEK adoption especially in SLS processes.

 # 2. PAEK family polymers are used in high-cost industries.
-Adoption of these materials is driven by demand of very high performance components, combining high strength, lightweight materials and advanced geometries possible through AM.
+Adoption of these materials is driven by the demand of very high-performance components, combining high strength, lightweight materials and advanced geometries possible through AM.
 Currently, the aerospace and medical industries are leading the way in 3D printing of advanced thermoplastic powders utilizing SLS, although growth in energy, defense, and sectors is expected.

-# 3. PEKK 3D printed medical implants are now load bearing capable SmarTech Publishing expects growth in the area of medical implants made of PEKK and PEEK, as the load bearing capabilities of printed PEKK parts through laser sintering has now been achieved with Oxford Performance Materials’ SpineFab implant.
+# 3. PEKK 3D printed medical implants are now load-bearing capable.
+Growth is expected in the area of medical implants made of PEKK and PEEK, as the load-bearing capabilities of printed PEKK parts through laser sintering has now been achieved with Oxford Performance Materials’ SpineFab implant.
 While titanium alloy has been the leader in printed orthopedic implants for nearly a decade, titanium implants may lose some competitive advantage should costs of titanium powder remain high — recent studies have shown promising results in the ability of PEKK implants to achieve appropriate load bearing strength for orthopedic implants, while remaining lighter overall.

-SmarTech Publishing’s Polymer report goes on to detail PEEK and PEKK will partially and gradually replace ULTEM, which currently accounts for the vast majority of revenues generated from advanced thermoplastic print materials.
+The report goes on to detail PEEK and PEKK will partially and gradually replace ULTEM, which currently accounts for the vast majority of revenues generated from 3D printable advanced thermoplastics.
 As ULTEM currently exorbitant prices decrease, PEEK/PEKK adoption rates in extrusion technology are likely to increase due to the increased presence of material extrusion systems, outside of those provided by Stratasys, that are beginning to become commercially available.

-With availability opening up for advanced thermoplastic materials in both material extrusion and polymer powder bed fusion, the catalyst for growth in demand for these materials will revolve around development of specific applications for advanced materials.
-These applications will be intrinsically linked to replacement of existing metal structures or components in very high performance products or industries.
-Thus, advanced thermoplastic materials will rely heavily on the acceptance of 3D printing as a manufacturing tool.
+With availability opening up for advanced thermoplastic materials in both material extrusion and polymer powder bed fusion, the catalyst for growth in demand for these materials will revolve around the development of specific applications for advanced materials.
+These applications will be intrinsically linked to the replacement of existing metal structures or components in very high-performance products or industries.
+Thus, advanced thermoplastics will rely heavily on the acceptance of 3D printing as a manufacturing tool.

 Another pivotal factor in the market for PAEK materials is whether or not they will be able to be reliably processed (as strongly hinted) by the incoming generation of thermal-based powder bed fusion systems, such as those from Hewlett Packard.
 With laser sintering properties of materials such as PEKK having spent over five years in development through various commercial entities, it may be some time before advanced thermoplastic powders become usable for alternate powder bed fusion approaches (if at all).
 Once that happens the market is likely to undergo a very significant shift.